 Dispatch of the thesis to the examiners

-Postgraduate Research and Operations checks the format of the thesis and dispatches it to the examiners (usually within two working days if the examination entry form has been approved by the Examinations Group).
+DCO checks the format of the thesis and dispatches it to the examiners (usually within ten working days) - if the examination entry form has been approved by the Examinations Group.
 The internal examiner is then responsible for making the arrangements for the viva.